PyconUK/ConferenceScheduler/CONTRIBUTING.rst

 Testing
 -------

-The library includes a comprehensive test suite.
+ConferenceScheduler includes a comprehensive test suite.
 Please ensure that you run all the tests before submitting a Pull Request.

-To setup your environment for testing the library:
+To setup your environment for testing:

 1. Install the necessary Python libraries::